gnolang/gno/docs/reference/realm-abi.md

 id: realm-abi
 ---

-# GNO Realm ABI specification
+# Gno Realm ABI specification

-The GNO Realm Application Binary Interface (ABI) specifies the interface between realms (GNO smart contracts) and clients interacting with the realms.
+The Gno Realm Application Binary Interface (ABI) specifies the interface between realms (Gno smart contracts) and clients interacting with the realms.

 ## Overview and concepts

 Realms implement live programs on the blockchain, also called smart contracts.

-Each realm exists as a package, identified by its URL, and containing the realm source files.
+Each realm exists as a package, identified by its package path, and containing the package source files.
 A realm has the following properties:
 - Once deployed, the realm is autonomous and permanent: its code can not be modified, and it can not be stopped, but it may internally self-terminate (to be clarified).
 - The realm state (i.e. the set of its global variables, public and private) is persistent (i.e. stored on the blockchain).
 - The realm must execute in a deterministic way, so its execution on mutiple nodes always result in the same state and a consensus can be achieved.